ghazelatech/custom-plugin/filter_example/README.md

 The name of the file doesn't need to be the same of the plugin, it can be anything.
 But the directory **must** be named `filter_plugins` in order to be found by Ansible.

-This example and the test to check the vadility of the results are borrowed from [this article](https://darecode.com/en/blog/how-to-control-our-ansible-repository-with-filters/).